12+ Best Coursera Alternatives & Competitors 2024: Free & Paid

 6. Khan Academy

 Khan Academy is a non-profit educational website that provides practice exercises, instructional videos, and a personalized learning dashboard to help students study at their own pace in and outside of the classroom.
 It has been praised for its ability to offer free education to students around the world.
-It was launched in 2006 by Sal Khan as an alternative method of teaching mathematics after he realized that his cousin Nadia’s math methods were not being taught in school.

-Khan Academy offers thousands of practice problems across its various subjects including math, science, economics, and finance.
-Each subject contains different levels of difficulty so you can begin with basic tutorials before moving on to more advanced ones if you’re ready for it!
+Khan Academy offers thousands of practice problems across its various subjects, including math, science, economics, and finance.
+Each subject contains different levels of difficulty, so you can begin with basic tutorials before moving on to more advanced ones if you’re ready for it!

 7. Futurelearn